Indiana woman reaches plea deal in baby's meth-related death | Indiana | Journal Gazette

 The Portland woman’s sentence would be capped at 20 years and prosecutors would dismiss charges of possessing meth and possessing paraphernalia she faces, The Star Press reported.

-Police were called in March 2020 on a report of a baby not breathing at an apartment in Portland.
+Police were called in March 2020 on a report of a baby not breathing at an apartment.

 After Hayden Markle was pronounced dead at a hospital, an autopsy determined the infant died as a result of “acute methamphetamine intoxication,” according to court records.

-The baby’s father, 40-year-old Ryan A. Markle, faces the same three charges as Young in the infant's death.
+The baby’s father, 40-year-old Ryan A. Markle, faces the same three charges.

 He was convicted of dealing in meth in 2013, the same year that Young was also convicted of dealing in meth and two counts of neglect of a dependent.